Analysis of Fatigue-Induced Compensatory Movements in Bicep Curls: Gaining Insights for the Deployment of Wearable Sensors: Result

 This section outlines the changes in the median frequency and RMS amplitude of the signal of all muscles between standard and fatigued bicep curls, as shown in Fig. \ref{fig:Fatigue}.
 The result shows a significant reduction in the median frequency of the \textit{AD}, \textit{FCU}, \textit{PD}, and \textit{TRI} muscles.
 The median frequency of all muscles experienced a reduction of 0.50\% to 7.01\% in the fatigue conditions compared to the standard conditions.
 The median frequency of half of the muscles under two conditions revealed a statistically significant difference (p-value $<$ 0.05) using the Wilcoxon signed rank test, supporting that there was a measurable difference between the median frequency of the muscles under standard and fatigue states under all subjects.
-In addition, the \textit{BIC} muscle recorded a p-value of 0.054, which is moderately close to the threshold.
+The \textit{BIC} muscle recorded a p-value of 0.054, which is moderately close to the threshold.
+Notably, the antagonist muscle \textit{TRI} and synergist muscle \textit{BRA} have reported fatigue which fulfills Boyas et al. \cite{boyas2009changes} and Wang et al. \cite{wang2022antagonist} findings on the changes of synergist muscles and antagonist muscle in the frequency domain during repetitive exercise-induced fatigue.
+Hence, we can conclude that the subjects have achieved fatigue.

-The results show that the RMS amplitude of all muscles’ sEMG signals had a significant increment from 17.2\% to 127.2\% comparing the standard and the fatigue conditions.
+The results show that the RMS amplitude of all muscles' sEMG signals had a significant increment from 17.2\% to 127.2\% comparing the standard and the fatigue conditions.
 The effect was tested using the Wilcoxon signed rank test, revealing that the increment for all muscles in the RMS amplitude is statistically significant (p-value $<$ 0.05).
-However, the RMS amplitude is also affected by muscle force.
-Jing et al. \cite{chang2016estimating} discussed the changes in RMS also affected by the force outputted.
-However, the setting of the experiments such as the ROM, weight of dumbell, and the frequency of bicep curl remained constant.
-We can presume the changes in RMS are only affected by fatigue and changes in muscle force contribution.
+Theoretically, the RMS of sEMG signal would be affected by fatigue and the force exerted by the muscle.
+Considering the exercise intensity, ROM, and load remain constant, we may conclude that the changes in RMS include fatigue factors and changes in muscle recruitment strategy to maintain the performance of the exercise.